Orbitale/SvelteAdmin/README.md

 	//   a boolean that is set to "false" during server-side rendering, and to
 	//   "true" when the Svelte component is mounted to the DOM. import { browser } from '$app/environment';

+	// This function helps retrieving the [crud] and [operation] variables from the URL,
+	// as well as the potential query string params like "?id=..." import { getRequestParams } from '@orbitale/svelte-admin';

 	// That's your custom dashboard!
 	// The "$lib" alias is configured by SvelteKit,